Graph Neural Networks in Recommender Systems: A Survey: Backgrounds and Categorization

+$\bullet$ \textbf{Directed/Undirected Graph}.
+A directed graph is a graph with all edges directed from one node to another.
+An undirected graph is considered as a special case of directed graphs where there is a pair of edges with inverse directions if two nodes are connected.

+$\bullet$ \textbf{Homogeneous/Heterogeneous Graph}.
+Homogeneous graph consists of one type of nodes and edges, and heterogeneous graph has multiple types of nodes or edges.

+$\bullet$ \textbf{Hypergraph}.
+A hypergraph is a generalization of a graph in which an edge can join any number of vertices.

-The main idea of GNN is to iteratively aggregate feature information from neighbors and integrate the aggregated information with the current central node representation during the propagation process~\cite{zhou2018graph,wu2020comprehensive}.
-From the perspective of network architecture, GNN is to stack multiple propagation layers, which consist of aggregation and update operations.
-Note that, in this paper, ``aggregation'' refers to collecting information from the neighborhoods as the aggregated representation of neighbors; ``update'' means integrating the central node representation and the aggregated representation as the latest central node representation; ``propagation" means the combination of the ``aggregation'' and ``update''.
+Given the graph data, the main idea of GNN is to iteratively aggregate feature information from neighbors and integrate the aggregated information with the current central node representation during the propagation process~\cite{zhou2018graph,wu2020comprehensive}.
+From the perspective of network architecture, GNN stacks multiple propagation layers, which consist of the aggregation and update operations.
+The formulation of propagation is

+where $\mathbf{h}_{u}^{(l)}$ denotes the representation of node $u$ at $l^{th}$ layer, and $\operatorname{Aggregator}_{l}$ and $\operatorname{Updater}_{l}$ represent the function of aggregation operation and update operation at $l^{th}$ layer, respectively.
 In the aggregation step, existing works either treat each neighbor equally with the mean-pooling operation~\cite{li2015gated,hamilton2017inductive}, or differentiate the importance of neighbors with the attention mechanism~\cite{velivckovic2017graph}.
 In the update step, the representation of the central node and the aggregated neighborhood will be integrated into the updated representation of the central node.
 In order to adapt to different scenarios, various strategies are proposed to better integrate the two representations, such as GRU mechanism~\cite{li2015gated}, concatenation with nonlinear transformation~\cite{hamilton2017inductive} and sum operation\cite{velivckovic2017graph}.
+To learn more about GNN techniques, we refer the readers to the surveys~\cite{zhou2018graph,wu2020comprehensive}.